HensonGrey/TvSeriesPirate/README.md

 A pirate website for tv shows and movies.
-Nothing really new but has no ads (besides the one enforced by the video providers on video start).
-Simple design, and good quality videos, they dont lag a lot, are high quliaty and the subtitles are in synch!
+Has a way to sign in/out with google.
+Saves information about current episode/season.
+Allows users to heart shows so as to to easily find them / basically a to watch list